 Online Resources to Access, Sign, and Share Documents

-Box is a secure, cloud-based site where FSA or NRCS documents can be managed and shared.
-Producers who choose to use Box can create a username and password to access their secure Box account, where documents can be downloaded, printed, manually signed, scanned, uploaded, and shared digitally with Service Center staff.
-This new service is available to any FSA or NRCS customer with access to a mobile device or computer with printer connectivity.
+Box offers a free, secure, cloud-based solution where FSA or NRCS documents can be managed and shared.
+Producers who choose to use Box can create a username and password to access their Box account, where documents can be downloaded, printed, manually signed, scanned, uploaded, and shared digitally with Service Center staff.
+This service is available to any FSA or NRCS customer with access to a computer or mobile device with printer connectivity.

-How to Use OneSpan: This handout provides simple, step-by-step instructions for using OneSpan, from getting started and logging in the first time through signing and sharing documents with USDA Service Center staff.
+OneSpan quick-guide: This guide provides simple, step-by-step instructions for using OneSpan, from getting started, logging in and eSigning your documents.

-Signing Documents with OneSpan Demonstration: This video demonstration provides a walkthrough of how farmers and ranchers can use OneSpan to digitally sign and share USDA documents.
+For a step-by-step example of using OneSpan watch this video: This video demonstration provides a walkthrough of how farmers and ranchers can use OneSpan to digitally sign and share USDA documents.